Simulations of Multiple Nova Eruptions Induced by Wind Accretion in Symbiotic Systems: Results

 \subsection{Eruption}

 As explained above, during a period of $\sim2.6\times10^5$ years, the WD of the wind model produces {$\sim$7} times more nova eruptions then the WD of the RLOF model.
 This implies that the cycles (i.e., the accretion phase) of the RLOF model are $\sim$7 times longer than for the wind model.
 However, the evolution of the recurrence period ($t\rm_{rec}$), as shown in Figure \ref{fig:trec}, is more complex than this.
 The time between eruptions (i.e., the recurrence period, $t\rm_{rec}$) for the RLOF model is fairly constant, fluctuating within the range $\sim6\times10^2-1.2\times10^3$ years while for the wind model it may be as short as $\sim40$ years or as long as $\sim2.8\times10^3$ years --- a range of a factor of two as apposed to a factor of $\sim70$.
 The behavior of $t\rm_{rec}$ is directly linked to the accretion rate, as clearly seen from the resemblance in the shape of the wind model curves --- when the average $\dot{M}\rm_{acc}$ (Figure \ref{fig:mdots}) over a single cycle of accretion is high, the $t\rm_{rec}$ is short and vice versa.
 For RLOF models, this correlation is supported by many authors, e.g., \cite{Prikov1995,Starrfield2012a,Wolf2013,Hillman2015,Hillman2016}.
 Here we find that this correlation applies for wind models as well.
-We note that the matter ejected in the wind of an AGB star may be enriched in helium and heavy elements (mainly carbon) due to enhanced convection during the thermal pulses.
-The trigger for a nova eruption is the amount of hydrogen accreted.
-This means that if the hydrogen were to constitute a lower mass fraction of the accreted matter, the time required to trigger a TNR (i.e., $t_{\rm rec}$) would be longer and the total accreted mass per cycle would be higher, both inversely proportional to the excess (relative to solar composition) enrichment.
+The matter ejected in the wind of an AGB star may be enriched in helium and heavy elements (mainly carbon) due to enhanced convection during the thermal pulses.
+Certain features of the nova (such as ejecta enrichment, the total amount of accreted mass ($m\rm_{acc}$) that is needed to trigger a TNR and the time that is required to accrete this mass ($t_{\rm rec}$), may be altered compared to a nova eruption as a result of the accretion of solar abundant matter.
+To assess the extent of this alteration we compared between two identical models ($M_{WD}=1.25M_\odot$ and $\dot{M}=10^{-9}M_\odot {\rm yr^{-1}}$) with the only difference being the abundance of the accreted matter --- one model consisting of heavy elements of solar abundance and the other of heavy elements enriched to double that of solar abundance.
+We found differences in various nova features of up to $\sim6\%$ between the two models.
+Noting that a more extensive examination may be informative (and we intend to explore this in a future study), we conclude that it is plausible that a wind-induced nova on the surface of a certain WD mass, accreting matter enriched in carbon at a certain average accretion rate, may not be \textit{identical} in behavior to a CV RLOF nova of the \textit{exact} same WD mass and average accretion rate, but rather it would resemble a CV RLOF nova eruption with a slightly different, of order a few percent, WD mass and/or accretion rate.